ProfessorBrownBear/AI_ApplicationDevelopment/Node.js code base to deliver a vertical.md

 # provide a working Node.js code base to deliver an interesting vertical

-Of course.
 Here is a working Node.js codebase for a generative AI application in the education vertical: a **Personalized AI Tutor**.

 This command-line application acts as an interactive homework helper.
 It uses the Google Generative AI SDK to help a student understand a topic without simply giving them the answer.
 This is accomplished by providing the AI model with a specific "personality" or system instruction[^1].